AcrylicShrimp/testlang/README.md

 # testlang
 A typescript &amp; Node.js implemented compiler front-end project.

+> This project has been ported to Rust due to performance issues.
+If you have planned to run it, [please consider use new repository instead](https://github.com/AcrylicShrimp/testlang-rust).

 ## Purpose
 This project was began for the complete implementation of the front-end of compilers.